Madurai Nayak dynasty: The Nayaka Rulers clan

+Historical time

-Originally, the Nayakas were Telugu-speaking Warrior-merchants, who started as kartakkals (agents) of the Vijayanagar empire in southern regions of what would become Tamil Nadu.
+They started as kartakkals (agents) of the Vijayanagar empire in southern regions of what would become Tamil Nadu.
 That region had long been a troubled province due to its distance from Vijayanagara and had been only been fully subjugated in the early 16th century under Veera Narasimha.
 The first Nayaka, Nangama, was a popular and able general of Krishnadevaraya.
 Krishnadevaraya sent Nangama Nayaka with a large army to bring Pandya Nadu back under imperial control.
 Although he was an able administrator he was a hard ruler and rejected any claims of authority from the petty chieftains, which made him unpopular.
 In addition, experienced officers like Nangama Nayaka were chafing under the strict control Krishnadevaraya imposed on them.
 Towards the end of Krishnadevaraya's reign, trouble erupted in the south as the Chola Nayakas openly revolted and fled to Travancore, while Nangama began defying central orders while still claiming power of deputy.
 In response, the emperor sent Nangama's son, Viswanatha, with a large army to recapture Madurai.
 Viswanatha Nayaka defeated his father and sent him as prisoner to Krishnadevaraya, who in turned pardoned Nangama Nayaka for his valued service.
 After defeating his father Krishnadevaraya made Viswanatha governor of Madurai and other Tamil provinces in 1529, beginning the Madurai Nayaka dynasty.

 Another story goes that the Pandyas were under attack from the Cholas and appealed to Krishnadevaraya for help.
 He then sent Nangama Nayaka to restore the Pandyas to their rightful throne.
 Nangama defeated the Cholas, but instead claimed the throne for himself and deposed the Pandyan king.
 So Krishnadevaraya sent Nangama's son Viswanatha Nayaka to defeat him, which he did.
 Thus he was made nayaka of the region.
 However, this story does not have epigraphic evidence to support it.